apple/GCGC/src/notebooks/README.md

 ## 3. Latency Heatmaps, Linear

 Uses the function `plot_heatmap()`.
 The parameters are listed below for the functions, with the expected values to create the plot described by `3.
 Latency Heatmaps, Linear` being described in paranthesis.
 There are TWO required parameters: both `gc_event_dataframes`, and `dimensions` are needed for this function.
+The warning from matplotlib is expected.

+Important: The latency and time information is the LOWER bound of the bucket (square) on the heatmap.
+If you see a frequency of 3 for time = 0s and the next time square is labeled time = 10s, latency = 5ms and the next square above on latency is 10ms, then there were 3 pause events between 0 and 10 seconds, with latency 5-10 seconds.

     gc_event_dataframes (required)
     dimensions (Expected = [ 20,  15, 60, 10 ])